-We’re sure we don’t need to remind you that op shopping is the greatest thing since sliced bread—it’s short for ‘opportunity’!
+We’re sure we don’t need to remind you that op shopping is the greatest thing since sliced bread—after all it’s short for ‘opportunity.’
 And, lucky for us, the best op shops in Auckland are dotted all over the city.

 If Macklemore taught us anything during his brief but incontestable reign over the radio, it’s that thrift shopping—correction, op shopping—is f**kin’ awesome.
 So, give your wardrobe a cheap-as-chips refresher and pop some tags at the best op shops in Auckland next time you find $20 in your pocket.